awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SecurityGroupIds`  <a name="cfn-batch-computeenvironment-computeresources-securitygroupids"></a>
 The Amazon EC2 security groups associated with instances launched in the compute environment\.
 One or more security groups must be specified, either in `securityGroupIds` or using a launch template referenced in `launchTemplate`\.
-This parameter is required for jobs running on Fargate resources and must contain at least one security group\. \(Fargate does not support launch templates\.\) If security groups are specified using both `securityGroupIds` and `launchTemplate`, the values in `securityGroupIds` will be used\.
+This parameter is required for jobs running on Fargate resources and must contain at least one security group\.
+Fargate doesn't support launch templates\.
+If security groups are specified using both `securityGroupIds` and `launchTemplate`, the values in `securityGroupIds` is used\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)